thu-vis/WordCloud/README.md

     Chrome、Firefox or IE9+
 ## Usage
 Open the folder in WebStorm and run.
 Input keywords and frequencies, then click the update button.
-The font scale and font family can be set in the following code.
+The font scale and font family can be set in the following code in word-cloud.js.
 ```javascript
 var wordCloudFontName = "Times New Roman";  //set the font family here. e.g. Georgia, Microsoft YaHei